 If you’re Venezuelan and you hold some other status, you may want to consider TPS because that could give you a jump on permanent residence in the future.

 What About Venezuelans Who Were Seeking Asylum & Were Returned To Mexico Through The Migrant Protection Protocols Program (MPP)?

 There’s no final word yet on whether Venezuelan migrants in MPP will be able to qualify for TPS.

 This is the statement from DHS on the suspension of enrollments in the MPP.

 We can translate that to mean that the administration is probably going to take the position that Venezuelans in MPP do not qualify for Temporary Protected Status.

-Anytime there's a new program, we see a lot of scammers attempt to take advantage.
-Beware of notarios who offer to do these applications because mistakes do happen and it can be very costly.
+Anytime there’s a new program, we see a lot of scammers attempt to take advantage.
+Beware of notarios that offer to do these applications because mistakes do happen and it can be very costly.